fastforwardlabs/continuous-monitoring/README.md

 By launching this AMP on CML, the following steps will be taken to recreate the project in your workspace:

+1. A Python session is run to install all required project dependencies
-1. A Python session is run to split the raw data into training and production sets, then saved locally
+2. A Python session is run to split the raw data into training and production sets, then saved locally
-2. A [sci-kit learn pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) with preprocessing and ridge regression steps is constructed and used in a grid search - cross validation to select the best estimator among a set of hyperparameters.
+3. A [sci-kit learn pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) with preprocessing and ridge regression steps is constructed and used in a grid search - cross validation to select the best estimator among a set of hyperparameters.
 This pipeline is save to the project.
-3. The pipeline is deployed as a [hosted REST API](https://docs.cloudera.com/machine-learning/cloud/models/topics/ml-models.html) with CML's [Model Metrics feature](https://docs.cloudera.com/machine-learning/cloud/model-metrics/topics/ml-enabling-model-metrics.html) enabled to track each prediction with a managed Postgres database for later analysis.
+4. The pipeline is deployed as a [hosted REST API](https://docs.cloudera.com/machine-learning/cloud/models/topics/ml-models.html) with CML's [Model Metrics feature](https://docs.cloudera.com/machine-learning/cloud/model-metrics/topics/ml-enabling-model-metrics.html) enabled to track each prediction with a managed Postgres database for later analysis.
-4. A [simulation](src/simulation.py) is run in that iterates over the production dataset in monthly batches.
+5. A [simulation](src/simulation.py) is run in that iterates over the production dataset in monthly batches.
 For each new month of production data (of which there are six total), the simulation will:
    - Lookup newly _listed_ properties from the batch and predict their sale prices using the deployed model
    - Lookup newly _sold_ properties from the batch and track their ground truth values by joining to original prediction record in the metric store
    - Calculate drift metrics and deploy a refreshed, Evidently monitoring dashboard via a [CML Application](https://docs.cloudera.com/machine-learning/cloud/applications/topics/ml-applications-c.html)